Celery is a green vegetable grown for its stalks and leaves. Its most popular use is to impart its flavour to a dish.

 1 cup celery, finely chopped = 125 g / 4.5 oz

 10 tablespoons pure celery powder = 60 g

-Celery cannot be canned plain.
-It canned be water-bathed, as it is low-acid, and it can't be pressure canned, as there are no tested procedures from reputable sources.
+Celery cannot be home canned plain.
+It canned be water-bathed, as it is low-acid, and it can’t be pressure canned, as there are no lab-validated processing times from reputable sources.
 It can, however, be used in tested, modern recipes that call for it in tracklements such as relishes, chutneys, pickles, etc.

 The first recorded use of cultivated celery as a food is in France in 1623.
 For the next hundred years, it was used to add flavour to other food.
 By the middle of the 1600s, the French and Italians were eating it with a salad dressing.